finos-labs/project-analysis/README.md

 > [![Static code analysis](https://github.com/finos/security-scanning/actions/workflows/semgrep.yml/badge.svg) ](https://github.com/finos/security-scanning/actions/workflows/semgrep.yml)
 >
 >
+> - The problem
+> - The solution
+> - Project Layout
+> - Enabling CVE scanning in your project
+>    - NodeJS
+>    - Python
+>    - Maven
+>    - Gradle
+>    - Scala
+>    - Rust
+>    - .NET
+>    - Docker
+>    - Other languages and build platforms
+> - Dependency update tool
+> - Static code analysis
+> - License reporting and scanning
+> - Roadmap
+> - Contributing
+> - License
+>
+>
 > Given the wide range of platforms, languages and build systems used by FINOS projects, finding one solution that secures a codebase is not an easy task, especially considering the incredible amount of libraries available in public library repositories, which can be easily used, embedded, integrated and re-published; this proliferation of artifacts have dramatically influenced software development:
->
-> - On average, 95% of the code shipped in a software artifact is composed of upstream libraries (aka dependencies), built, released and managed by external teams, communities and companies that the consumer has no control/influence over.
-> - A developer has very little awareness of the codebase quality and software development process in the upstream dependencies of a project, unless going through code scrutiny, which is difficult and time consuming
-> - Every programming language and build tool has a different way of consuming dependencies, making security tool adoption harder and rarer; as a consequence, more security vulnerabilities are released into public library repositories, which leads to the exponential growth of vulnerabilities and risk for all consumers using these libraries
 >... [_read more_](https://github.com/finos/security-scanning)
 >
 #### Further Details